UBC-MDS/introduction-machine-learning/chapters/en/module3.md

 <opt text="8"   >

-Are you sure this is the depth with the highest score possible?
+Are you sure this is the depth with the highest cross-validation score possible?

 </opt>

 <opt text="17">

-Are you sure this is the depth with the highest score possible?
+Are you sure this is the depth with the highest cross-validation score possible?

 </opt>